MIDFIELDR/midfieldr/README.md

 [![Coverage
 Status](https://img.shields.io/codecov/c/github/MIDFIELDR/midfieldr/master.svg)](https://codecov.io/github/MIDFIELDR/midfieldr?branch=master)

-midfieldr is a package for investigating student record data provided by registrars at US universities participating in the MIDFIELD project.
+A package for investigating student record data provided by registrars at US universities participating in the MIDFIELD project.

-A stratified sample of the MIDFIELD database is accessible using midfieldr.
-The sample comprises demographic, term, course, and degree information for undergraduate students from 1987 to 2016.
-Because of their size, the sample datasets are provided in separate data packages.
+midfieldr provides tools for accessing and analyizing s stratified sample of the MIDFIELD database.
+The sample comprises demographic, term, course, and degree information for 97,640 undergraduate students from 1987 to 2016.
+The sample data are provided in a separate data package.

 midfieldr includes functions for selecting specific fields of study and aggregating, computing, and graphing student persistence metrics.